aabmets/quantcrypt/README.md

 The general functionality of this library is also available from the command-line, which you can access with the `qclib` command.
 Keep in mind that if you install QuantCrypt into a venv, you will need to activate the venv to access the CLI.
 QuantCrypt uses [Typer](https://typer.tiangolo.com/) internally to provide the CLI experience.
-You can use the `--help` option to learn more about each command.
+You can use the `--help` option to learn more about each command and subcommand.

 ```shell
 qclib --help